Joseph Steward

-Joseph Steward (July 6, 1753, Upton, MA – April 15, 1822, Hartford, CT) was an American minister, portrait painter and museum curator.
+Joseph Steward (July 6, 1753 – April 15, 1822) was an American minister, portrait painter and museum curator.

 Minister

 Joseph Steward was born on July 6, 1753, the son of Joseph and Jane (Wilson) Steward of Upton, MA.
 He attended Dartmouth College, graduating in 1780.
 Under the guidance of Reverend Doctor Levi Hart of Preston, CT, he continued his divinity studies and was licensed to preach in 1786.
 However, before long, he became seriously ill and was unable to maintain the parish he had been assigned to in Newport, RI.
 It is not known for certain what ailment Steward had, but one source suggests it was bronchitis.
 He remained in Newport for two years while being nursed back to health.

 In 1788, he moved to Hampton, CT to fill in for the town's reverend, Samuel Moseley, who had recently become gravely ill.
 While there, Steward met Sarah Moseley, the reverend's daughter, and they were married on May 31, 1789.
 They had four children: Sally (Sarah) born in 1790, Joseph (1792), Mariah (1796), and Anna (1799).

 Steward continued to fill in for the elder Moseley, but attempts to find him a permanent placement within the parish were prevented by his continuing poor health.